Decentral-DAO/AO/install/development:regtest.md

 - `lncli-alice payinvoice <pay-req>`

-Now that the ao server is running you can connect a raspberry pi which is called a resource and used to control the door / vending machine / ... /fobtap/install.md .
-Metered resources are lightning enabled.
+Now that the ao server is running you can connect a raspberry pi which is called a resource and used to control the door / vending machine / ...
+See the setup documentation in fobtap.